yuriatgoogle/stackdriver-custom-metrics/readme.md

 ## TODOs

-1. Create load
-2. Update these instructions
+1. Update these instructions for Python